When to Wake the Owner at 2 AM

 "This is ridiculous!"
 "I'm extremely upset about this."
 "You guys really screwed this up."

 Modern AI can detect negative sentiment with over 90% accuracy.
-When the system picks up anger, frustration, or strong negative emotion, it should immediately offer human escalation.
+When the system picks up anger, frustration, or strong negative emotion, it should immediately offer smart forwarding to your phone.

 Why?
 Because an upset customer needs empathy and authority—two things AI can simulate but not truly provide.
 They need to hear "I understand you're frustrated, and you're right to be upset.
 Let me get you to someone who can make this right" from an actual human who can make decisions.